mernen/vim-terminaldocument/README.md

 If you have [pathogen.vim], the easiest way to install is to clone this repository into `~/.vim/bundle`.

+## License

+This code is free to use under the terms of the MIT license.
+See the [LICENSE](./LICENSE) file for details.

 [pathogen.vim]: https://github.com/tpope/vim-pathogen
 [Vim]: http://www.vim.org